Polyurethane Adhesives, Are they Good for Boat Building?

-It has been used with great success in strip construction, (cedar strip building) AS LONG AS THE PARTS FIT WELL AND ARE CLAMPED AS THEY SET so as to not be weakened by the frothy foam that is generated.
-The main purpose of the wood strip is to act as a core for the fiberglass cladding that will be added later so there is not a great deal of stress on the glue and it gets encapsulated in epoxy to keep the moisture out anyway.
+It has been used with great success in strip construction, (cedar strip building) AS LONG AS THE PARTS FIT WELL AND ARE CLAMPED AS THEY SET so as to not be weakened by the frothy foam that is generated as they set.
+Since the main purpose of the wood strip is to act as a core for the fiberglass cladding that will be added later there is not a great deal of stress on the glue and it gets encapsulated in epoxy to keep the moisture out anyway.
 It sands well and squeezed out glue and foam can be removed with a scraper.
-Because it sets quickly it allows the boatbuilder to add more strips in one sitting.
+Because it sets quickly it allows the boatbuilder to add many strips in one sitting.

 Several designers of simple boats have used it and report success.
 Countless Puddle Duck Racers and Mouse boats have been built using PU adhesives.
 Some builders have used PU building adhesive such as PL Premiumm, to make fillets and saturate fiberglass tape over fillets.